Taking a Break from Work.

 Helping Ambitious Professionals Find Life Partners

-As a Professional Indian Matchmaker, I work with smart, ambitious professionals all over Europe.
+As a Professional Matchmaker, I work with smart, ambitious professionals all over the world.

 These folks are goal-oriented, analytical, and always look for ways to evolve and keep moving.
 They like to feel challenged.